-Who Can Be Helped By Psychotherapy?
+Who Can be Helped by Psychotherapy?

 The easy answer to this one is “Almost anyone who really wants to change!”
 Participation in psychotherapy can be helpful to those who truly want to enhance the quality of their lives.
 Reasons people may choose to participate include: